xjning03/CPT113_Group42_Hackathon2/README.md

 # Hackathon2
 ## 1. Project Description:

-"Unexpected Encounters" is an interactive multiplayer game about relationships and making decisions.
-Two players are involved in various settings in which they encounter the main character, Jackson.
+Our Hackathon 2 introduces "Unexpected Encounters," an interactive multiplayer game centered around decision-making.
+This game involves two players who engage in various settings where they encounter the central character, Jackson.

-In the game, players can select from options (Option A, B or C), each with a score that influences their relationship with Jackson.
-Players actively create the storyline by navigating their character's journey and changing their relationship with Jackson.
-Players are encouraged to invest their emotions and thoughts in the game.

-Embark on this exciting journey to discover a multitude of chapters and scenes set in various locations.
-From the bustling basketball court to the serene library, the cosy cafe to the enchanting cinema, and the thrilling theme park, each unique setting offers a new and engaging experience.
+During gameplay, players can select from multiple options (Option A, B, or C), each with a score that directly impacts their relationship with Jackson.
+By actively navigating their character's journey and altering their relationship with Jackson, players actively contribute to developing the game's storyline.
+There are numerous chapters and scenes that unfold in various locations.
+From the lively basketball court to the tranquil library, the cozy cafe to the enchanting cinema, and the thrilling theme park, each unique setting offers an immersive and captivating experience.

-Immerse yourself in the interactive storyline, where your decisions throughout the game will turn into multiple possible outcomes.
-Every decision shapes the narrative and influences your character's relationships and ultimate destiny.
-This dynamic and branching storyline ensures high replay value, inviting you to explore different paths and uncover different results of the game.
+This game allows players to immerse themselves in the interactive storyline, where their decisions throughout the game yield multiple possible outcomes.
+Each decision significantly shapes the narrative and influences the character's relationships and ultimate fate.
+The game's dynamic and branching storyline design ensures substantial replay value, enticing players to explore different possiblities and uncover mixed results within the game.

 ## 2. Project Features: